mtlynch/mtlynch.io/content/posts/nixos-pi4/index.md

 In the `configuration.nix` I provided, I chose the Gnome desktop environment, but maybe you prefer [a different one](https://nixos.wiki/wiki/Category:Desktop_environment).
 There's another desktop manager called [Plasma](https://nixos.wiki/wiki/KDE) that's a bit more like Windows.

-To change your NixOS system to use the Plasma instead of Gnome, open the your `configuration.nix` file in a text editor:
+To change your NixOS system to use Plasma instead of Gnome, open the your `configuration.nix` file in a text editor:

 ```bash
 sudo nano /etc/nixos/configuration.nix